Head of Department: Helen Harris

 - Inter-War Years: Treaty of Versailles, Wall Street Crash and Great Depression in Germany, rise of Hitler, Hitler's foreign policy.

-- World War Two: Phony War, Evacuation from Dunkirk, Battle of Britain, Holocaust, end of the war and establishment of the United Nations.
+- World War Two: Phony War, Evacuation from Dunkirk, Battle of Britain, Holocaust, end of the war including the dropping of the atomic bomb.

 Key Stage 4 - GCSE